Party Leader: Riccardo Magi

 Party Leader: Anna-Maja Henriksson

 The Swedish People’s Party of Finland (SFP) gathers those who want to see an open, inclusive and international society.
-SFP works for a well-functioning bilingual society in Finland (Swedish and Finnish), a flourishing Nordic-cooperation, a stronger European community and global responsibility.
-We believe that prosperity and justice can be found in a society that serves the individual, has an economy that supports private initiatives and considers the environment, has an educational system that gives everyone equal opportunities to develop and a social security system that both supports and activates.
-As a liberal party we believe in freedom, justice, tolerance, equality and openness.
+SFP works for a well-functioning bilingual society in Finland (Swedish and Finnish), a flourishing Nordic cooperation, a stronger European community and global responsibility.
+SFP believe that prosperity and justice can be found in a society that serves the individual, has an economy that supports private initiatives and considers the environment, has an educational system that gives everyone equal opportunities to develop and a social security system that both supports and activates.
+As a liberal party SFP believe in freedom, justice, tolerance, equality and openness.

 Party Leader: Paul Köllensperger